 These plans are sponsored by states, state agencies or educational institutions and can be purchased directly from these entities, as well as from investment firms and other licensed brokers.
 In a 529 plan, all of the money you put in grows tax-free.
 You also don’t have to pay any taxes on withdrawals as long as the funds are used to pay for qualified education expenses, like tuition, fees, books, required course materials and room and board.
 In a way, you can think of a 529 plan as an IRA or a 401(k) but for education expenses.

 These plans have many misconceptions about them that can prevent people from taking full advantage of this option for education savings.
 Families and future students can put themselves in a better position by knowing the truth about 529 plans.

-There are actually two basic varieties of 529 plans, according to the SEC: prepaid tuition plans and education savings plans.
+There are two basic varieties of 529 plans: prepaid tuition plans and education savings plans.

-However, 529 college savings plans operate more closely to traditional investment accounts like IRAs and 401(k)s.
+However, 529 college savings plans operate more like traditional investment accounts.
 All 529 college savings plans offer an array of prepackaged investment portfolios, typically with somewhere between five and 15 options.
 These portfolios will fluctuate in value depending on the markets but should increase steadily with time.